mechmotum/sbw_bicycle_with_model_matching/README.md

 `inventory/` - Hosts the inventory of the spare parts for the hardware.

+`libsurvive-udp/` - Hosts the files to enable HTC Vive Tracker communication through UDP.

+`simulink/` - Hosts the MATLAB scripts and Simulink model for the MPC controller.

 `teensy/` - Contains the Teensy code that acts as the brain of the bicycle.

+`unity/SbW-game/` - Contains the visualisation of the reference line that needs to be tracked.
+Built in Unity.